Coronavirus Shielded Patient List Summary Totals, England Dashboard

 Local Authority data only include those patients who are resident in English local authorities.
 Non-English and invalid/unknown local authorities are excluded.

-There are 13 disease groups as defined in the SPL clinical algorithm that have been signed off by the Chief Medical Officer (CMO).
-These disease groups are assigned to patients using the clinical algorithm but can also be assigned when a patient is added by a GP or hospital doctor.
+Initially, there were 13 disease groups, as defined in the SPL clinical methodology, that were signed off by the Chief Medical Officer (CMO).
+These disease groups were assigned to patients using the clinical methodology but could also be assigned when a patient was added by a GP or hospital doctor.

 In order to protect patient confidentiality '*' appears in the table above for all sub-national breakdowns, where it is possible to calculate a value between 1 and 7 from the data presented.
 All other sub-national data has been rounded to the nearest 5.
 For the purposes of disclosure control some local authorities have been combined to create larger areas.
 These are: Cornwall and Isles of Scilly; Hackney and City of London.